Corey255A1/WunderVisionBlogHugo/content/posts/2023-12-04-Unreal_Gingerbread/index.md

 ![Extrudeman](extrudeman.png)

 ## Adding Features
 To build the simple gingerbread man features, I subdivided a couple areas of the chest and then extruded his buttons.
 With the face I just extruded some of the already existing subdivides.
-I then beveled raised pieces to give them a more low res candy shape.
+I then beveled the raised pieces to give them a more low res candy shape.

 ![Featureman](featureman.png)